Ben Ezra Synagogue

+It is also known as 'the Synagogue of the Palestinians' or 'of the Jerusalemites'.

+Given the small population of Egyptian Jews, the synagogue is no longer active and is largely a tourism site and Jewish museum.

-This was the synagogue whose geniza or store room was found in the 19th century to contain a treasure of forgotten, stored-away Hebrew, Aramaic and Judeo-Arabic secular and sacred manuscripts.
-The collection, known as the Cairo Geniza, was brought to the University of Cambridge in Cambridge, England at the instigation of Solomon Schechter.
+The geniza or store room of the synagogue was found in the 19th century to contain a treasure of forgotten, stored-away Hebrew, Aramaic and Judeo-Arabic secular and sacred manuscripts.
+The collection of approximately 40,000 items, known as the Cairo Geniza, was brought to the University of Cambridge in Cambridge, England at the instigation of Solomon Schechter.
 It is now divided between several academic libraries, with the majority being kept at the Cambridge University Library.

 History

 Outline

-Ben Ezra as an institution is ancient, and has occupied at least three buildings in its history.
+The Ben Ezra Synagogue has occupied at least three buildings in its long history.
 There have been many major and minor renovations.
-The current building dates to the 1890s.
+The current building dates from the 1890s.

+In a courtyard behind the buildings is the Well of Moses, in a fenced enclosure with a protective grill on its top.
+In local folklore, this is where the biblical Moses, as an infant, was hidden by his mother Jocheved, and watched over by his sister Miriam, until found and adopted by the Pharoah's daughter; and where Mary drew water to bathe the infant Jesus.

 Establishment

-The founding date of the Ben Ezra Synagogue is not known, although there is good evidence from documents found in the geniza that it predates 882 CE and is probably pre-Islamic.
-In 882, the patriarch of the Coptic Orthodox Church of Alexandria sold a church and its grounds to a group of Jews, and some 19th-century scholars have assumed that this was the origin of Ben Ezra.
-However, the buyers were followers of the Talmudic Academies in Babylonia, and Ben Ezra was a congregation that observed the teachings of the rival Talmudic Academies in Syria Palaestina.
+The Ben Ezra Synagogue's founding date is unknown, although there is good evidence from documents found in the geniza that it predates 882 CE and is probably pre-Islamic.
+In 882, the Pope of the Coptic Orthodox Church sold a church and its grounds to a group of Jews, and some 19th-century scholars have assumed that this was the origin of Ben Ezra.
+However, the buyers were followers of the Talmudic academies in Babylonia, and Ben Ezra was a congregation that observed the teachings of the rival Talmudic academies in Syria Palaestina.
 Modern scholars agree that the 882 land sale was to a rival synagogue.

 Little is known about the original building.
-In about 1012, Fatimid caliph Al-Hakim bi-Amr Allah ordered the destruction of all Jewish and Christian places of worship.
+In about 1012, the Fatimid caliph Al-Hakim bi-Amr Allah ordered the destruction of all Jewish and Christian places of worship.
 The original Ben Ezra Synagogue was torn down, "its bricks and timber sold for scrap".

 Second building (11th century – 1168)

 The next caliph, al-Zahir li-i'zaz Din Allah, allowed the reconstruction of Christian and Jewish institutions, and the synagogue was rebuilt in the 1025–1040 period.
 Study of a carved wood Torah ark door reliably attributed to the synagogue sheds light on the history of the synagogue's renovations.
 The door is jointly owned by the Walters Art Museum in Baltimore, and the Yeshiva University Museum in New York.
-Radiocarbon dating verifies that the wood goes back to the 11th century CE.
+Radiocarbon dating verifies that the wood dates from the 11th century CE.